Skip to content

 Key takeaways

-• Lenders also consider pay slips, bank statements, and other debts to decide whether you’ll be able to afford repayments
+• Lenders also examine your pay slips, bank statements, and other debts to decide whether you’ll be able to afford repayments.

 It might not seem fair, but even having a big deposit in place and a decent salary isn’t enough to guarantee you a mortgage.
-If you have a bad credit score, then your application is likely to be refused.
+If you have a bad credit score, you might be declined for a mainstream mortgage (link to mortgage decline guide), but you may be eligible for an adverse credit mortgage.

 terraced houses